avinash-nonholonomy/olin-cafe-f22/labs/02_etch_a_sketch/README.md

 ## 2a) Display Controller - Sending Serialized Data over SPI
 Your goal for this section is to finish implementing `spi_controller.sv`, and to read through `ili9341_display_controller.sv` and understand it enough to change the test pattern.
 NOTE - you only need to implement the `WRITE_8` and `WRITE_16` modes!

+You should run `make test_ili9341_display_controller` before trying to synthesize - it will catch any odd errors.

 Once you have it working, make sure that the ILI9341 display controller in main.sv has the test pattern enabled: `.enable_test_pattern(1'b1)`.
 If your SPI controller is working you should see a test pattern on the display.

 Finally, edit `ili9341_display_controller.sv`'s `display_color_logic` section to change the test pattern in any way.
 Bonus - make the test pattern change over time by adding an FSM of some sort!